Zakharii-Husar/e-commerce/README.md

 3. Create the database:

-``CREATE DATABASE e-commerce;``
+``CREATE DATABASE ecommerce;``

 4. Create the user:

-``CREATE USER e-commerce WITH PASSWORD 'amazon_password';``
+``CREATE USER ecommerce WITH PASSWORD 'amazon_password';``

 5. Grant privileges to the user on the database:

-``GRANT ALL PRIVILEGES ON DATABASE e-commerce TO e-commerce;``
+``GRANT ALL PRIVILEGES ON DATABASE ecommerce TO ecommerce;``

 6. Connect to the new database:

-``/c e-commerce``
+``/c ecommerce``

 7. Grant schema usage and creation privileges to the user:

 ````
-GRANT USAGE ON SCHEMA public TO e-commerce;
+GRANT USAGE ON SCHEMA public TO ecommerce;
-GRANT CREATE ON SCHEMA public TO e-commerce;
+GRANT CREATE ON SCHEMA public TO ecommerce;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO e-commerce;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO ecommerce;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO e-commerce;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO ecommerce;
 ````

 8. Exit the psql prompt: